SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 ## Evidence bin
 - ship
 	- "Now and then a boat from the shore gave one a momentary contact with reality [...]
 For a time I would feel I belonged still to a world of straightforward facts;"
+	- "Once, I remember, we came upon a man-of-war anchored off the coast.
+There wasn't even a shed there, and she was shelling the bush.
+It appears the French had one of their wars going on thereabouts.
+Her ensign dropped limp like a rag; the muzzles of the long six-inch guns stuck out all over the low hull; the greasy, slimy swell swung her up lazily and let her down, swaying her thin masts.
+In the empty immensity of earth, sky, and water, there she was, incomprehensible, firing into a continent.
+Pop, would go one of the six-inch guns; a small flame would dart and vanish, a little white smoke would disappear, a tiny projectile would give a feeble screech—and nothing happened.
+Nothing could happen.
+There was a touch of insanity in the proceeding, a sense of lugubrious drollery in the sight; and it was not dissipated by somebody on board assuring me earnestly there was a camp of natives—he called them enemies!—hidden out of sight somewhere."